How Is Tumor Treating Fields Used to Treat Mesothelioma?

 How Is TTFields Administered?

-Novocure’s TTFields delivery system, also known as the NovoTTF-100L System, is a portable device that can be used anywhere.
+Novocure’s TTFields delivery system for mesothelioma, branded under the name Optune Lua (previously known as the NovoTTF-100L System), is a portable device that can be used anywhere.

 The system comes with a TTFields-generating device, battery charger and rechargeable batteries, power supply, insulated pads and a carrying bag.